 - Bank-level encryption keeps all your transaction data safe

-- You can take back payments if something goes wrong
+- You can get your money back if something messes up.

-This setup means "third parties are very unlikely to interfere with your casino deposit or withdrawal".
-Bank transfers protect you better than other payment methods because South African banks have such tough security rules.
+This setup basically means it’s super hard for anyone else to mess with your casino deposit or withdrawal.
+Bank transfers keep you safer than most other ways to pay, since South African banks have really strict security rules.

 Processing Time Considerations